NicholasFrederick/March-Madness-Prediction/README.md

 pre = lm(W ~ ADJDE+ADJOE, data = datapre)
 ```
 Note: You will have to changed the year for both of these every time you want to try a different year for different results.

+It does not matter which way you do it from here.
+You can choose to look at wins or March Madness success, and do any of the following formulas at any way you choose.
+Just make sure you label the variables right, because they have only a one character differnece when doing so and change the year to look at different results.

 ## Formulas